jones58/brutalist-map/README.md

 - Edit geojson dataset

-  - fill in data for alton west estate, economist, lunar house, baynard house, no 1 croydon, national sports centre to geojson.
+  - Fill in data for alton west estate, economist, lunar house, baynard house, no 1 croydon, national sports centre.
   - Add "completed: " for each
-  - western section of the Alton Estate in Roehampton, the most direct imitation of Corbusier's 'Cite Radieuse' concept to be found in the UK.
   - Maybe add more info url to json and add to popup with js.
-  - Finish and upload geojson file
+  - Finish above and upload geojson file

-- Media queries
+- Edit media queries

-  - Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
   - Edit media queries for tablet
   - Keep testing and editing for different screen sizes.
 Use chrome, safari, firefox.
 Also browserstack and 192.168.0.254... on phone.
+  - Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
+Could get around this by hiding github link on mobile maybe.

 - Accessibility